Anxiety Psychologist Melbourne | Effective Anxiety Therapy & Treatment

 Specific Phobias

-Examples of prevalent specific phobias include:
+Examples of common specific phobias include:

 • Arachnophobia (spider fear)